psu13/mutable-hakyll/posts/digital-analogs.md

 Let us review how film works.

 1. Coat a long piece and thin piece of plastic with super thin emulsion made up of layers of gelatin and silver-based chemicals called silver halides.

 2. When light hits the emulsion a chemical change is induced in the grains of silver halide.
 The exact nature of this change is not completely understood, but when exposed grains are then dunked in a chemical bath made up of basic salts, they will cause that part of the film to become darker.
-You then need to run the film through a few more chemical baths to produce a permanent negative image of the scene that you saw in the camera.
+You then need to run the film through a few more chemical baths to produce a permanent negative black and white image of the scene that you saw in the camera.
+To see a real black and white picture you reverse this negative again by projecting it on to another emulsion coated on paper and developing that.

    Modern black and white films also incorporate various tricks to make the emulsion sensitive to the full spectrum of light rather than just blue-ish light.

 3. To make the picture a positive again, you project an image of it (usually enlarged) on to a second piece of emulsion, this one coated on paper.
 Usually to get the entire range of tones from the negative to the paper you have to do a non-trivial amount of manipulation because the exposure range for the paper is not as long as that of film.